adamkarvonen/chess_gpt_eval/README.md

 **Setup**

-- Install the necessary libraries using pip.
+- Install the necessary libraries in `requirements.txt` using pip.
 - Copy paste your OpenAI API key in `gpt_inputs/api_key.txt`.
 - If you plan on using StockfishPlayer, ensure Stockfish is installed on your system and accessible from your system path.
 On Mac, this is done with `brew install stockfish`.
+On Linux, you can use `apt install stockfish`.

 **Game Recording**